 Canada’s 150th represented a unique opportunity to revisit and reconsider our historical narratives and to respond to The Truth and Reconciliation Commission call for all sectors and all members of Canada’s community to engage in the process of reconciliation; in particular, this project took its lead from Justice Sinclair’s acknowledgment of the role of art and artists in helping us imagine new relations.
-We haven’t yet discovered a viable way forward, and so we need complete acts of imagination and creative people to help us imagine and navigate ourselves to a whole new way of being.
-As a land-based organization we facilitated a year of conversations about the links between land, environment, and reconciliation, and explored the role of the arts and art-making in this conversation.
+We need complete acts of imagination and creative people to help us imagine and navigate to a whole new way of being.
+As a land-based organization, 4elements facilitated a year of conversations about the links between land, environment, and reconciliation, and explored the role of the arts and art-making in this conversation.

 A key element of the project involved a range of community engagements to build awareness of, and acknowledge the truth of the impact of colonization, as a critical precursor to reconciliation.
 Included in the public engagement were: screenings of films and discussion through our Movies that Matter series including selections from Wild Canada (BBC/CBC/David Suzuki) documenting indigenous people’s management of the land before colonization, selections from 8th Fire series (CBC), the NFB film Reel Injun, Dead Man (Jim Jarmusch), a screening of Shirley Cheechoo’s film Moose River Crossing and a conversation about residential schools; a Manitoulin Treaty history talk by Alan Corbiere; the community sculpture design process; a pipe ceremony and conversation about the process of acknowledging the truth, led by elder Josh Eshkawkogan; workshops and talks during the Elemental Festival exploring the issues and the role of the arts in re-imagining our relations.

-We hope that conversations about/with/in response to the plaques and the sculptures continue: that community members engage in continual re-interpretation, so that the works act as an entry point into a complex, nuanced, and multi-layered discussion.
+We hope that conversations about/with/in response to the plaques and the sculptures continue, and that community members engage in continual re-interpretation, so that the works act as an entry point into a complex, nuanced, and multi-layered discussion.

 CANADA 150 COMMITTEE: Barb Erskine, Kathy McDonald, Todd Gordon, Sharon Alkenbrack, Sabine Huege, Dianne Fraser, Charlene Chambers, Vanessa Glasby, Patricia Mader, Sophie Edwards